visit-dav/visit/docs/SphynxDocs/ClientServer/Host_Profiles.rst

-To give additional command line options to the sublauncher program, click the **Sublauncher arguments**, **Sublauncher pre-mpi command** or **Sbulauncher post-mpi command** check box and type options into the text field to the right of that check box.
+To give additional command line options to the sublauncher program, click the **Sublauncher arguments**, **Sublauncher pre-mpi command** or **Sublauncher post-mpi command** check box and type options into the text field to the right of that check box.